1. Connect to BriteCore ACORD XML API

 - Response processing template

 Currently, the XML processing templates borrow the custom deliverable template system, accessible under Settings > Deliverables > Mass Deliverables > Custom Deliverables.
-All templates are processed with Jinja2 template engine.
+All templates are processed with the Jinja2 template engine.

 2.1 Configure Router Template

-The router template must be named “acord_xml_router”, and construct a JSON object with the following attributes:
+The router template must be named acord_xml_router, and construct a JSON object with the following attributes:

-- request_template: Specify the template name to transform the request XML content to API JSON input.
+api.v2.policies.create_quote_extendedwill send the processed request to/api/v2/policies/create_quote_extended. - request_template: Specify the template name to transform the request XML content to API JSON input.
 See section 2.2.

 - response_template: Specify the template name to transform the API JSON output to response XML content.
 See section 2.3.

-The XML content is available under the “document” global symbol, provided by lxml.objectify API (see lxml docs).
-It provides flexible access to the document content, including XPath as shown above.
+{%- endif -%}The XML content is available under the document global symbol, provided by the lxml.objectify API (see lxml docs).
+It provides flexible access to document content, including XPath as shown above.

 2.2 Configure Request Template

-The request template has two additional facilities for assisting the processing:
+The request template has two additional facilities:

 2.3 Configure Response Template